GorakhSawant/gorakh-sawant-portfolio/README.md

 - Styling is done with TailwindCSS for responsive design
 - Animations are implemented using Framer Motion

-## Contributing

-Feel free to fork this repository and submit pull requests for any improvements.

 ## License

-This project is licensed under the MIT License.
+This project is licensed under gorakh sawant.